Murad-code/e-commerce-payloadcms/README.md

 1. Follow [steps 4 and 5 from above](#development) to login and create your first admin user

 That's it!
 The Docker instance will help you get up and running quickly while also standardizing the development environment across your teams.

-### Seed

-To seed the database with a few products and pages you can run `yarn seed`.
-This template also comes with a `GET /api/seed` endpoint you can use to seed the database from the admin panel.

-> NOTICE: seeding the database is destructive because it drops your current database to populate a fresh one from the seed template.
-Only run this command if you are starting a new project or can afford to lose your current data.

 ### Conflicting routes